Yuan-Meng/personal_website_2.0/content/posts/hardware_aware_transformers/index.md

 # Attention Is All You Need --- if You Can Afford the $O(N^2)$ Complexity

-Attention is key to the success of modern large language models (LLMs).
-By attending to all tokens in the input sequence at once, attention-based Transformers overcome RNNs' difficulty in modeling long-range dependencies, avoiding vanishing and exploding gradients.
+Attention is key to the success of large language models (LLMs).
+By attending to all (unmasked) tokens in the input sequence at once, attention-based Transformers overcome RNNs' difficulty in modeling long-range dependencies, avoiding vanishing and exploding gradients.
 However, with the power to "attend to all" comes hefty costs.

 {{< figure src="https://www.dropbox.com/scl/fi/m8vdwmpqwt40c896ty24v/Screenshot-2025-03-15-at-11.37.40-PM.png?rlkey=t6852oqzse600dc48gjg7rfal&st=r3h14cla&raw=1" caption="In vanilla attention, writing $\mathbf{S}$, $\mathbf{A}$, and $\mathbf{O}$ to memory has an $O(N^2)$ IO complexity." width="600">}}